Broccoli and Warfarin: Can You Take Them Together?

 Why is this important?

-An INR drifting below the therapeutic range of 2.0 to 3.0 leaves the patient unprotected from the clot warfarin was prescribed to prevent, including stroke from atrial fibrillation, DVT, pulmonary embolism, or mechanical heart valve thrombus.
+An INR that drifts below the therapeutic range leaves you unprotected from the clot warfarin was prescribed to prevent, such as stroke from atrial fibrillation, deep vein thrombosis, pulmonary embolism, or a clot on a mechanical heart valve.

 An INR that drifts too high raises the risk of serious bleeding, including intracranial hemorrhage.

-Eliminating broccoli from a previously broccoli-heavy diet is itself a clinically meaningful change that can destabilize anticoagulation.
+Eliminating broccoli from a previously broccoli-heavy diet is itself a dietary change that can destabilize your INR, so going to zero is not a safe shortcut.

 What should you do?